Categories

 The Hill Country Podcast

 Welcome to the award-winning The Hill Country Podcast.
 The Texas Hill Country is one of the most beautiful places on earth.
-In this podcast, Hill Country resident Tom Fox visits with the people and organizations that make this the most unique area of Texas.
-This week, Tom welcomes Dr. Adolfo Mora, an Associate Professor of Communication at Schreiner University.
+In this podcast, Hill Country resident Tom Fox visits with the people and organizations that make this one of the most unique areas of Texas.
+In this episode, host Tom Fox speaks with Sage Walter about the upcoming Jane Ragsdale Memorial Polo Celebration, which will be held at Camp Stewart in Hunt, Texas, on Saturday, April 18, 2026.

 Key highlights: